Failure to Yield Accidents in Houston

 In Houston, you will run into different types of traffic lights.
 Most of the intersections of two busy streets will be controlled with traffic lights with a dedicated turn signal for left turns.
 When the left turn signal illuminates, oncoming traffic from the other direction has a red light.
 When the left turn signal turns red, you no longer have right of way.

-In other cases, traffic lights will show a left run arrow temporarily giving those turning left the right of way until the arrow turns to a green light.
-In most cases a yield sign is displayed above the traffic light indicating that if the intersection is free of oncoming traffic, you have the right of way to turn left.
+In other cases, traffic lights will show a left turn arrow temporarily giving those turning left the right of way until the arrow turns to a green light.
+In most cases, a yield sign is displayed above the traffic light indicating that if the intersection is free of oncoming traffic, you have the right of way to turn left.

 Causes of Failure to Yield Accidents